mckennapsean/dissertation/content/papers/bubble-net.md

 Numerous cyber security researchers have adapted existing visualizations for data in this domain, but very little of this work has tested the usability or utility for network analysts.
 Different researchers have plotted cyber security data on bar and scatter plots [@Hao2013a; @Watson2005; @Lakkaraju2004].
-Other researchers have explored using a heatmap or matrix to encode various attributes and hierarchies within the data [@Watson2005; @Koike2005; @Landstorfer; @Komlodi2005].
+Other researchers have explored using a heatmap or matrix to encode various attributes and hierarchies within the data [@Watson2005; @Koike2005; @Landstorfer2014; @Komlodi2005].
 Parallel coordinates have also been utilized by several researchers to visualize multiple dimensions of data [@Erbacher2005; @Yin2004; @Choi2009].
 Goodall and Sowul went beyond a single parallel coordinates view with other details-on-demand visualizations like charts and maps into a simple dashboard [@Goodall2009].
 There is potential to combine and link multiple visualizations together into a dashboard that is then evaluated against users.